woojinnn/CS-APP/README.md

       Port 13000
       User s20071163
       ```

       Then you can connect to the server by `ssh cs230`.

     + Now you can [use it as a VSCode remote server as in the video](https://www.youtube.com/watch?v=TTVuUIhdn_g&list=PL5aMzERQ_OZ8RWqn-XiZLXm1IJuaQbXp0&index=3).

-### Midterm and final exams (70%)
+### Midterm and final exams (30% + 30%)

-The exams will evaluate your theoretical understanding of shared mutable states.
+- Study Guide: at least 2/3 of points will be related to lab assignments.

+- Date & Time: April 21st (midterm) and June 16th (final), 09:00am-11:45am (or shorter, TBA)

+- Place: online

+    + You need to set up a separate camera that shows you, your hand, pencil and paper, and monitor, as in [this picture](https://user-images.githubusercontent.com/1201316/95432855-28d33800-098a-11eb-9b18-b515c34bb2e9.jpg).
+      If you cannot do so, you will not be able to take this course.

+- Appealing: TBA

 ### Attendance (?%)

-You should solve a quiz at the [Course Management](https://gg.kaist.ac.kr/course/7) website for each
-session. **You should answer to the quiz by the end of the day.**
+- You should solve a quiz at the [Course Management](https://gg.kaist.ac.kr/course/7) website for each session. **You should answer to the quiz by the end of the day.**

+- If you miss a significant number of sessions, you'll automatically get an F.